Skip to main content

 Computer Science Enclave On Quest

-The Computer Science (CS) Enclave on Quest is a pilot computing allocation designed to support the research needs of the Computer Science Department in the McCormick School of Engineering at Northwestern.
+The Computer Science (CS) Enclave on Quest is a pilot Project designed to support the research needs of the Computer Science Department in the McCormick School of Engineering at Northwestern.
 The CS Enclave provides priority access to GPU and CPU resources, along with shared storage, on Quest, Northwestern’s high-performance computing cluster.

 Eligibility